First World Solutions Are Not Resolving Third World Problems

 African farmers only use some 22 kilograms of fertilizer per hectare, compared to 144 in Asia.
 Road density is six times greater in Asia than it is in rural Africa.
 There are eight times more tractors in Latin America, and three times more tractors in Asia, than in Africa.

 Here is a bias toward industrialization and modernization.
-With traditional small farming methods where animal and plant byproducts are recycled back into the soil, there isn’t a need for any or as much fertilizer.
-More tractors means establishing a whole industry around them, leading to larger farms run by fossil fuels.
-These farmers may not be “helped” by creating a reliance on expensive equipment and oil.
+With traditional small farming methods where animal and plant byproducts are recycled back into the soil, there isn’t a need for as much chemical fertilizer.
+Possibly none is needed.
+More tractors means establishing a whole industry around tractors, leading to larger farms run by fossil fuels.
+These farmers may not be helped by creating a reliance on expensive equipment and oil.

 He actually does have a choice.
 He chose to sell it off at low prices to foreigners, possibly because (a) he didn’t want to store it and sell it gradually to locals for prices that would be reasonable to them; (b) he might simply have wanted a large payout sooner, instead of a bigger payout over time; or (c) he might be misled by predicted high price forecasts and was gambling that he could get a better price in foreign markets.